The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_heatmaps.md

 Disable this option to colour values across the whole heatmap.
 This highlights the lowest and highest value across the range of schemes and mitigators.

+##### Add NEE?

+This options controls the visibility of the National Elicitation Exercise (NEE) mitigator summary column.

+Enable this option to see the relevant NEE value column (midpoint, low, high or range) as context to the mitigator values in the heatmap.

+##### Add aggregate summaries?

+This option controls the visibility of aggregate summaries (minimum, maximum and mean) for the mitigators (shown as additional columns) and schemes (shown as additional rows).

+Enable this option to include the minimum, maximum and average values on the heatmap plot which is useful when exporting to image - where the tooltip context information is lost.

 ##### Order schemes by

 Select a value from the drop-down list for how schemes are ordered on the x-axis.
 The default option is 'Number of mitigators (desc)', with options for: